endless-sky/endless-sky/.github/pull_request_template.md

 (You can open a PR to add or improve a section, if you find them lacking!)

 ----------------------
-**Content**
+**Content (Artwork / Missions / Jobs)**

 ## Summary
 {{summarize your content!
-Include links to related issues}}
+Include links to related issues, in-game screenshots, etc.}}

 ## Save File
-This save file can be used to play through the new content:
+This save file can be used to play through the new mission content:
-{{attach a save file that allows people to easily test your added content}}
+{{attach a save file that allows people to easily test your added mission content or see your new in-game art}}

 ## PR Checklist
  - [ ] I updated the copyright attributions, or decline to claim copyright of any assets produced or modified
  - [ ] I uploaded the necessary image, blend, and texture assets here: {{insert link to assets}}
+ - [ ] I created a PR to the [endless-sky-high-dpi repo](https://github.com/endless-sky/endless-sky-high-dpi) with the `@2x` versions of these art assets: {{insert PR link}}

 -----------------------